droglenc/NCGraphing/resources/Syllabus-Current.md

   </table>
 </div>

-**Exercises handed in late may still receive "completeness" points but may not receive any "correctness" points.**
+**Exercises handed in late may still receive "completeness" points but may not receive any "correctness" points.** May term moves very quickly and it is thus difficult to catch up if you fall behind.
+Please make every effort to not fall behind by turning in your exercises on time.

+&nbsp;

 ### Final Project

 To demonstrate your ability to communicate ideas with effective graphics created in R, I am asking you to create two graphs, from any data that you choose, as a final project.
-The graphs do not have to be overly complicated but they also should be overly simple; you should strive to create a graph that elegantly demonstrates a "story" in the data.
+The graphs do not have to be overly complicated but they also should not be overly simple; you should strive to create a graph that elegantly demonstrates a "story" in the data.
 One of your two graphics should either be a composite of multiple graphics or a facet across groups.
 Your graphic should be formatted as with the homework exercises, but you should also include an introduction to the data and the question that you are exploring, a summary of what you observed in your graph, and a discussion of design choices that you made when making your graph (i.e., why did you choose that type of graph, those colors, that faceting, etc.).

 Items to be considered when grading your final project are: